-As losses were recorded in the current financial year and by discontinued operations in the prior financial year, the dilutive potential shares from share options were anti-dilutive and no change has been made to the diluted losses per share.
+\ As losses were recorded in the current and prior financial years, the dilutive potential shares from share options were anti-dilutive and no change has been made to the diluted losses per share.

 For the purpose of calculating diluted earnings per share, weighted average number of shares on issue has been adjusted as if all dilutive share options were exercised.